 As well as being a culinary herb, this is also a reliable companion plant.
 It does particularly well when planted alongside other herbs.

 Garden sorrel struggles when planted alongside tall plants such as beans or corn.
 Taller plants can block out light, stunting the growth of the sorrel.

 You can harvest the leaves as soon as they are 4 inches long.
 If you want to wait for the leaves to fully mature this will be about 2 months after germination.

 The leaves can be harvested regularly, as a cut-and-come-again crop.
-When harvested in this manner the plant will produce a regular supply of tender leaves.
+When harvested in this manner the sorrel will produce a regular supply of tender leaves.
 These young leaves will have more flavor than older leaves.

 Cut only what you need.
 This crop does not keep well, losing its flavor over time.